-- The Applicant's Clause 4.6 written request seeking to justify the contravention of Clause 4.3 Height of Buildings development standard of the LEP does not adequately address Clause 4.6(3)(b) or (4)(a) and as such, development consent cannot be granted to the Development Application.
-The maximum height proposed is 26.49m which is an exceedance of up to 5.49m (26.14%) to the maximum 21m height development standard.
-The Concept Development Application under 1262/2019/JP was supported with a height variation of up to 2.85m (13.57%).
-The written submission has not demonstrated that despite the variation, the objectives of the development standard have been met or that sufficient environmental planning grounds have been provided to justify the contravention. - The proposal does not comply with the Floor Space Ratio (FSR) development standards under Clause 4.4 or Clause 9.7 of the Hills LEP 2019.
-In particular, the proposal does not meet the incentive FSR provisions under Clause 9.7(2)(c) as the submitted plans and documentation indicate that less than 40% of all 2 bedroom dwellings contained in the development will have a minimum internal floor area of 110m2.
-The proposed development exceeds the FSR (base) development standard under Clause 4.4 of 1.6:1 by 40.2% or 7,982.8m2.
-No Clause 4.6 written submission has been provided to vary the FSR development standards. - The proposal has been assessed against the requirements of SEPP 65 Design Quality of Residential Apartments.
+- The proposal has been assessed against the requirements of SEPP 65 Design Quality of Residential Apartments.
 The proposal does not satisfy the design quality principles with regard to context and neighbourhood, built form and scale, density, landscape, amenity and aesthetics.
-Without addressing all concerns raised by Council's Design Review Panel, it cannot be concluded the proposal will provide for built forms that would be appropriate in bulk and scale or provide for an appropriate landscaping, amenity and aesthetics or a consistent streetscape presentation.
+Without addressing all concerns raised by Council's Design Review Panel, it cannot be concluded the proposal will provide for built forms that would be appropriate in bulk and scale, landscaping, amenity and aesthetics.
 In particular, a sensitive transition between the high density and medium density zones has not been demonstrated. - The proposal has been assessed against the design criteria of the Apartment Design Guide (ADG).
-Insufficient information has been provided to demonstrate that satisfactory residential amenity will be provided to the future occupants of the development with respect to solar access to the principal communal open space and residential units and building separation. - The proposal has been assessed against the built form character controls for the Showground Precinct under Part D Section 19 of The Hills DCP.
-The proposal does not satisfy the controls relating to built form and residential uses on ground level which ensure consistency with character envisaged under the Showground Station Precinct. - The application is not considered to be in the public interest as the proposal has not demonstrated a satisfactory design and planning outcome suitable for the site. - The application was notified for 14 days and no submissions were received during the notification period.
+Insufficient information has been provided to demonstrate that suitable residential amenity will be provided to the future occupants of the development with respect to solar access to the principal communal open space and residential units. - The proposal has been assessed against the requirements of The Hills DCP 2012 and variations have been identified with respect to front setbacks and building length within the precinct specific DCP under Part D Section 19 Showground Station Precinct.
+The variations result in an increase in bulk and scale to the approved development and the potential for a built form that would be inconsistent with the streetscape and architectural outcome envisaged within the Showground Precinct. - The application is not considered to be in the public interest as the proposal has not demonstrated a satisfactory design and planning outcome is suitable for the site. - The application was notified for 14 days and no submissions were received during the notification period.